MichealNestor01/Maths-Revision-Sytem/README.md

 Within this repository there is menu flow diagram for the program labeled 'menuflow.png' as well as some captures of the programs interfaces

 Features I need to develop before it is finished:
- -The data tracking system
+ - The data tracking system
- -The tracked data system
+ - The tracked data system
- -Add more topics instead of just Algebreaic expressions
+ - Add more topics instead of just Algebreaic expressions